p-sira/ellip/paper/paper.md

 where $\epsilon = 2.2204460492503131*10^{-16}$.

 Test data generation scripts are provided for reproducibility.
 The error report is automatically generated via continuous integration.
-The following results were generated on x86_64-unknown-linux-gnu rustc 1.90.0 using ellip v0.5.6 at 64-bit precision.
+The following results were generated on AMD Ryzen 5 4600H with Radeon Graphics @3.0 GHz running x86_64-unknown-linux-gnu rustc 1.90.0 using ellip v0.5.6 at 64-bit precision.

 Table 5: Summary of Function Accuracy at 64-bit Precision.